 Proactive news headlines including Blackstone Minerals, Elixir Energy, Magmatic Resources and Ioneer Ltd

-- Blackstone Minerals Ltd (ASX:BSX, OTCQX:BLSTF) has completed a 12-month pilot program for its integrated Ta Khoa Refinery Project (TKR) in Vietnam with outcomes showing it will be one of the world's lowest cost and lowest emission projects.
+- Blackstone Minerals Ltd (BSXBLSTF has completed a 12-month pilot program for its integrated Ta Khoa Refinery Project (TKR) in Vietnam with outcomes showing it will be one of the world's lowest cost and lowest emission projects.
 Click here

-- Elixir Energy Ltd (ASX:EXR) is encouraged by promising early flow rates from ongoing pilot production testing at the 100%-owned Nomgon IX CBM Production Sharing Contract (PSC) in southern Mongolia.
+- Elixir Energy Ltd EXR is encouraged by promising early flow rates from ongoing pilot production testing at the 100%-owned Nomgon IX CBM Production Sharing Contract (PSC) in southern Mongolia.
 Click here

-- Ioneer Ltd (ASX:INR, OTC:GSCCF) has advanced into the final stage of permitting for its Rhyolite Ridge Lithium-Boron Project in Esmeralda County, Nevada, after the US Bureau of Land Management (BLM) published a Notice of Intent (NOI) in the Federal Register.
+- Ioneer Ltd (INRGSCCF has advanced into the final stage of permitting for its Rhyolite Ridge Lithium-Boron Project in Esmeralda County, Nevada, after the US Bureau of Land Management (BLM) published a Notice of Intent (NOI) in the Federal Register.
 Click here

-- Moho Resources Ltd (ASX:MOH) has completed the first phase of reconnaissance drilling across exploration licence E74/695 at the Peak Charles Project, which it hopes to turn into a multi-commodity asset.
+- Moho Resources Ltd MOH has completed the first phase of reconnaissance drilling across exploration licence E74/695 at the Peak Charles Project, which it hopes to turn into a multi-commodity asset.
 Click here

-- Green Critical Minerals Ltd (ASX:GCM) has confirmed extensive outcropping graphite mineralisation during a rock chip sampling program at exploration targets of the flagship McIntosh Graphite Project in Western Australia.
+- Green Critical Minerals Ltd GCM has confirmed extensive outcropping graphite mineralisation during a rock chip sampling program at exploration targets of the flagship McIntosh Graphite Project in Western Australia.
 Click here

-- Critical Resources Ltd (ASX:CRR) has executed a binding purchase and sale agreement with TSX-V lister Power Metals Corp to acquire its Gullwing-Tot Lakes property in Ontario, Canada.
+- Critical Resources Ltd CRR has executed a binding purchase and sale agreement with TSX-V lister Power Metals Corp to acquire its Gullwing-Tot Lakes property in Ontario, Canada.
 Click here

-- Peninsula Energy Ltd (ASX:PEN, OTCQB:PENMF) has completed its share purchase plan (SPP) to eligible shareholders and has raised a total of A$1 million.
+- Peninsula Energy Ltd (PENPENMF has completed its share purchase plan (SPP) to eligible shareholders and has raised a total of A$1 million.
 Click here

-- RemSense Technologies Ltd (ASX:REM) has been a awarded a virtualplant contract with a total value of $206,000.
+- RemSense Technologies Ltd REM has been a awarded a virtualplant contract with a total value of $206,000.
 Click here

-- Castillo Copper Ltd (ASX:CCZ, LSE:CCZ) has wrapped up an auger sampling campaign targeting a 6.5-square-kilometre area within the rare earth element (REE) exploration footprint near the Fence Gossan prospect, part of the BHA Project in Far West New South Wales.
+- Castillo Copper Ltd CCZCCZ has wrapped up an auger sampling campaign targeting a 6.5-square-kilometre area within the rare earth element (REE) exploration footprint near the Fence Gossan prospect, part of the BHA Project in Far West New South Wales.
 Click here

 About Proactive